-All tech degraded over time, and dozens of failures might have occurred in the decades since maintenance crews checked the shields along the roads or on the city walls.
+Tech degraded over time, and dozens of failures might have occurred in the decades since maintenance crews checked the shields along the roads or on the city walls.
 Electronics deteriorated beneath the glaring suns, cars crashed into critical systems, software glitched, power supplies failed, and salvagers with questionable ethics took parts for trade.

 He’d been salvaging tech in Taral for two days, and for most of that time, he’d been alone.

-Taral had been home to maybe ten thousand people before the Cleansing, but in the last two decades, it was unlikely the population had exceeded more than a handful of travelers, squatters, salvagers, or vultures.
+Taral had been home to maybe ten thousand people before the Cleansing, but in the last two decades, it was unlikely the population had exceeded more than a handful of transient squatters, salvagers, or vultures.

 “Crazy bastards,” Avril muttered.

-When the vultures entered the city from the north, Avril had considered returning to his vehicle and making a run for it south, but if the vultures’ scanners spotted him, they’d make sport of him, and who knew what they’d do after a chase with their blood up.
+When the vultures had entered the city from the north, Avril had considered returning to his vehicle and making a run for it south, but if the vultures’ scanners spotted him, they’d make sport of him, and who knew what they’d do after a chase with their blood up.
 Vultures were obnoxious, and they treated the wastelands like their own personal playground and involved everybody they met in their often deadly games.

-With his true salvage already stowed in his car, Avril had rushed to the wall to use the laser-cannon as a diversion for the vultures even as he hoped they’d pass him by without incident.
+With his true salvage already stowed in his car, Avril had rushed to the wall to use the laser-cannon as a diversion for the vultures, even as he hoped they’d pass him by without incident.

 He resisted the temptation to climb down the wall and sprint back to his car.
-First, he wanted to see if the vultures and the dragon would occupy each other and give him a chance to slip away.
+First, he wanted to see if the vultures and the dragon would engage each other and give him a chance to slip away.